WSM (AM): History

+Awards and recognition

+In 1996, the station was named Radio Station of the Year at the International Bluegrass Music Awards.
+In 2000, the station was named "Country Station of the Century" by industry publication Radio & Records.
+In 2008, it received a prestigious Marconi Award from the National Association of Broadcasters, considered the radio industry's highest honor.
+In 2026, the Tennessee Association of Broadcasters named WSM its Large Market Station of the Year.

 Transmitter tower

 WSM's unusual diamond-shaped transmitting antenna (manufactured by Blaw-Knox) is visible from Interstate 65 just south of Nashville (in Brentwood) and is one of the area's landmarks.
 It is located near the I-65 exit 71 interchange with Concord Road (State Highway 253).
 When the tower was built in 1932, it was 878 feet (267.6m) tall and was the tallest antenna in North America.
 Its height was reduced to 808 feet (246 m) in 1939 when it was discovered that the taller tower was causing self-cancellation in the "fringe" areas of reception of the station (it is now known that 195 electrical degrees, about 810 feet, is the optimum height for a Class A station on that frequency).
 For a period during World War II it was designated to provide transmissions to submarines in the event that ship-to-shore communications were lost.
 It is now one of the oldest operating broadcast towers in the United States.

 As a tribute to the station's centrality in country music history, the diamond antenna design was incorporated into the new Country Music Hall of Fame and Museum's design in 2001.
 The tower was listed in the National Register of Historic Places on March 15, 2011.